metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `rest` (Attributes) PassphraseRestConfig is the configuration to register a private key passphrase with a rest endpoint.
-When the private key is accessed, Couchbase Server attempts to extract the password by means of the specified endpoint.
-The response status must be 200 and the response text must be the exact passphrase excluding newlines and extraneous spaces. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase--rest))
+- `rest` (Attributes) PassphraseRestConfig is the configuration to register a private key passphrase with a rest endpoint.When the private key is accessed, Couchbase Server attempts to extract the password by means of thespecified endpoint.
+The response status must be 200 and the response text must be the exact passphraseexcluding newlines and extraneous spaces. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase--rest))
-- `script` (Attributes) PassphraseScriptConfig is the configuration to register a private key passphrase with a script.
-The Operator auto-provisions the underlying script so this config simply provides a mechanism to perform the decryption of the Couchbase Private Key using a local script. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase--script))
+- `script` (Attributes) PassphraseScriptConfig is the configuration to register a private key passphrase with a script.The Operator auto-provisions the underlying script so this config simply provides a mechanismto perform the decryption of the Couchbase Private Key using a local script. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase--script))

 <a id="nestedatt--spec--networking--tls--passphrase--rest"></a>
 ### Nested Schema for `spec.networking.tls.passphrase.rest`

 Required:

-- `url` (String) URL is the endpoint to be called to retrieve the passphrase.
-URL will be called using the GET method and may use http/https protocol.
+- `url` (String) URL is the endpoint to be called to retrieve the passphrase.URL will be called using the GET method and may use http/https protocol.

 Optional: